The KPI for a Service Company That You Should Monitor

 This metric is focused on revenue.
 How many hours can you monetize for the services you deliver?
 It’s a measurement that lets you make the most of a project’s profit potential.
 Use key metrics like this to evaluate project overruns, calculate hours worked but canceled to curtail costs, and scope projects.

-Realization Rate = Number of Billable Hours Worked / Number of Hours Billed to Clients
+How to calculate realization rate: Realization Rate = Number of Billable Hours Worked / Number of Hours Billed to Clients

-Return of Investment (ROI)
+Return on Investment (ROI)

-The return of investment KPI lets you know how much money you make on each investment.
+The return on investment KPI lets you know how much money you make on each investment.
 The amount of return is often equal to the net profit or revenue.
 On the other hand, your investment is an aggregate amount of company assets that include real estate, equipment, stock, cash, and the like.

-ROI = Net Result / Investment x 100
+How to calculate the return on investment: ROI = Net Result / Investment x 100

 FAQs about KPIs for a service company